 One of the most common questions clients have is when is the right time to prepare their estate planning.
 When is it too early?
-Everyone should have an estate plan, whether you are single or married, have minor or adult children, or single with no children.
+Everyone should have an estate plan, whether you are single or married, have minor or adult children, or single with no children, to name a few examples.

 We will personally meet with you to discuss your estate planning goals and recommend estate planning tools to best achieve those goals.